How coordinated are you?

 Another key ingredient is self-awareness.
 When you are learning a new physical skill the instructor will encourage you to rehearse the activity at a much slower rate.
 It allows you to be more cognizant of what your body is actually doing.

 Next, you need to think about sequencing.
 You need to understand how one part of the movement chain will affect subsequent movement.

 And finally, visualisation is a critical part of the mix.
 You have to be able to picture yourself performing a task before you truly have the ability to perform it.

 Improving coordination can broaden other transferable skills.
-Think about an activity that can be both fun and also bolster your movement skills.
+Think about an activity that can be both fun and also bolster your movement skills such as playing with your kids, if you have any, in one of those best outdoor playhouses.
 You won’t regret it.

 We hope this information is useful for you.
 If you have any questions about our treatments, please contact us.
 You can find us 3 mins away from Angel station in Islington.
 If you like this blog, please share!
 We are always happy to help.